 Cloud gaming, when it was first announced it gathered a lot of hype.
 After all, users would be able to play their favorite games on any Android device.
 By any Android device I mean literally any Android device.
 It can be an Android TV, an Android setup box like MXQ Pro or NVIDIA Shield Pro, or the most obvious Android smartphone.
+Here’s how you can play PC or console games on Android devices without using an emulator.

 Ancient to Modern Age (History)